Simplex path integral and simplex renormalization group for high-order interactions: Simplex renormalization group

 where $\mathbf{0}$ is a $\left(N^{\left(q\right)}_{k}-n^{\left(q\right)}_{k}\right)$-dimensional all-zero square matrix.
-It is clear that the similarity transformation is given as $T=\left(\big\vert \nu_{1}\big\rangle,\ldots, \big\vert \nu_{n^{\left(q\right)}_{k}}\big\rangle, \big\vert \eta_{n^{\left(q\right)}_{k}+1}\big\rangle,\ldots, \big\vert \eta_{N^{\left(q\right)}_{k}}\big\rangle\right)$, where each ket $\eta_{j}$ is selected such that the columns of $T$ define a group of orthonormal bases.
+It is clear that the similarity transformation is given as $T=\left(\big\vert v_{1}\big\rangle,\ldots, \big\vert v_{n^{\left(q\right)}_{k}}\big\rangle, \big\vert \eta_{n^{\left(q\right)}_{k}+1}\big\rangle,\ldots, \big\vert \eta_{N^{\left(q\right)}_{k}}\big\rangle\right)$, where each ket $\eta_{j}$ is selected such that the columns of $T$ define a group of orthonormal bases.
 Similarly, we can derive the Laplacian $\mathbf{L}^{\left(p\right)}_{k+1}$ for $p$-order interactions based on $\mathbf{Q}^{\left(p\right)}_{k}$.
 The derived $\mathbf{L}^{\left(p\right)}_{k+1}$ and $\mathbf{L}^{\left(q\right)}_{k+1}$ are used in the $\left(k+1\right)$-th iteration. \end{itemize}

-The renormalization of $p$-order interactions in both the real and moment spaces is realized under the guidance of $q$-order interactions (e.g., see steps (3-4) for details).
-After renormalizing $\mathbf{L}^{\left(p\right)}_{k}$ by repeating steps (1-5), the SRG progressively drives the system towards an intrinsic scale of $p$-order interactions that exceeds the microscopic scales.
+The renormalization of $p$-order interactions in both the real space (i.e., see steps (2-3)) and the moment space (i.e., see steps (4-5)) is realized under the guidance of $q$-order interactions.
+After renormalizing $\mathbf{L}^{\left(p\right)}_{k}$ by repeating steps (1-6), the SRG progressively drives the system towards an intrinsic scale of $p$-order interactions that exceeds the microscopic scales.
 More specifically, the SRG creates a $q$-order-guided iterative scale transformation that, irrespective of starting from which local scale, always leads to the latent critical point associated with $p$-order interactions (if there is any).
 It provides opportunities to verify whether the concerned thermodynamic functions are scale-invariant or not.
 See Fig. \ref{G3}(a) for a summary of key steps in our approach.
-Note that the using of a reference network in step (4) is not necessary for theoretical derivations, yet it is favorable for computer programming.
+Note that the using of a reference network in step (2) is not necessary for theoretical derivations, yet it is favorable for computer programming.

 In a non-ergodic case, the presented procedure can not be directly adopted.
 This is because our proposed renormalization approach is rooted in the relations among the time evolution operators defined by Eqs. (\ref{EQ8}-\ref{EQ10}), the exponential decay of diffusion modes in the moment space, and the evolution paths in the path space, which implicitly depends on the assumption of the ergodicity of system states.
 In the non-ergodic case where a set of states can never evolve to or be transformed from another set of states (i.e., the network connectivity is absent), path integrals between these state sets are ill-posed and the diffusion over the network can be subdivided into several irrelevant sub-processes (i.e., the diffusion processes defined on two disconnected clusters are independent from each other).
 Dealing with these properties is crucial for our work since the SRG is oriented toward analyzing high-order interactions, which are usually sparsely distributed and may lack ergodicity.